 Workshops are presented by BIPOC Masters trained in a black empathic approach to therapy, by Dr Isha Mckenzie-Mavinga

 This workshop will be split into four sessions.
 For consistency and support, participants should attend all four parts.

 This workshop will explore themes addressed in Isha’s second book.
-(Title above) This two day training will enhance Therapists’ and professionals’ insight and practice when working with the hidden and voiced impact of black and Asian diversity and the impact of racism in professional support.
+This two-day training will enhance Therapists’ and professionals’ insight and practice when working with the hidden and voiced impact of black and Asian diversity and the impact of racism in professional support.